 Manual extraction of data across systems

-When organisations have multiple individual in-country providers, all payroll reporting needs to be exported to help accurately compare spend in different regions.
+When organizations have multiple individual in-country providers, all payroll reporting needs to be exported to help accurately compare spend in different regions.
 Not every system provides efficient ways for leaders to export and access this data.
 Your payroll solutions shouldn't be adding to your team’s plate.
-Your practitioners should be spending less time reconciling data and more time analysing the results.
+Your practitioners should be spending less time reconciling data and more time analyzing the results.